paulrobertlloyd/paulrobertlloyd-content/articles/2013-12-22-redesigning_24_ways.markdown

 > It’s finally happened… I’m seriously considering using a `.list--item` class name.
 Sky, meet flying pigs.
 > — [@paulrobertlloyd, 29 October 2013](https://twitter.com/paulrobertlloyd/status/395351309169459200)

-As _24 ways_ is entirely content-based, HTML5’s semantic elements were used extensively, all while making sure they generated a sensible document outline (something that’s often forgotten).
+As ""24 ways"" is entirely content-based, HTML5’s semantic elements were used extensively, all while making sure they generated a sensible document outline (something that’s often forgotten).
 Class names took inspiration from these elements, as terms like `article`, `summary`, `header`, `footer` and `main` mapped closely to the smaller patterns required.

 Taking inspiration from BEM, I used single word root classes, suffixed with a modifier if required.
 Child elements would use this root class, followed by an underscore and a description of that element.
 A additional layer of semantics was provided using [Microformats 2][21] class names, although these were not referenced in the CSS.

-_Sidenote: If you’re unconvinced about the need for methodologies like BEM, I’d encourage you to read [Nicholas Gallagher’s thought provoking article][22] on semantics and front-end architecture._
+*Sidenote: If you’re unconvinced about the need for methodologies like BEM, I’d encourage you to read [Nicholas Gallagher’s thought provoking article][22] on semantics and front-end architecture.*

 This naming system produced markup patterns like this: